Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

 Tip About Needle "Tips"

 I removed the pine needle knobs for my first basket but found that doing this made my fingernails very sore.
 When I started on my second basket, I opted to leave the tips on and simply made sure that they were placed on the inside of my basket.

-It Developed a "Wobble"
+My Basket Developed a "Wobble"

-I was "in for a penny, in for a pound," however, so unwisely decided to continue.
+I was "in for a penny, in for a pound," however, so I unwisely decided to continue on.
 Mistake!
 I should have stopped because it only got worse.
 When I finished, I stared at it in disbelief.
 What had gone wrong?

 What Was Happening to the Sides?

-Honestly, I felt like if I blew on it, my basket would fall over.
+Honestly, I felt that if I blew on it, my basket would fall over.
 "Fluid" sides were not what I'd had in mind when I started.
 My poor little basket looked somewhat inebriated.
 I'll admit feeling highly frustrated at this point.
 I felt my beadwork had gone to waste on an eyesore.
 Ugh!

 How I Straightened My Little Basket

-How to Protect Your Finished Basket
+Step 5: How to Protect Your Finished Basket

-Pine needle baskets can be sealed with beeswax, paraffin or shellac spray.
+Pine needle baskets can be sealed with beeswax, paraffin, or shellac spray.
 This last step is optional but can protect the needles and extend their natural life.

 How to Make a Pine Needle Basket